-- The Fund invests in early stage technology companies across multiple market sub-sectors with the potential for significant capital growth. - The Fund seeks to generate capital appreciation with the additional benefit to UK taxpayers of the tax reliefs available through the EIS. - The Fund typically makes an initial investment of up to £5 million and will make further follow on investments into existing portfolio companies.
+- The Fund invests in high-growth knowledge intensive early stage companies spun-out from or associated with the University of Oxford and/or the Oxford technology cluster with the potential for significant capital growth. - The Fund seeks to generate capital appreciation with the additional benefit to UK taxpayers of the tax reliefs available through the EIS.